 How can it be prevented?

-You can lower the risk of getting chlamydia by using condoms.
+You can lower the risk of getting chlamydia by using condoms and testing frequently.

 Hepatitis A is a very contagious liver infection caused by the hepatitis A virus.

 Most often, people get hepatitis A when they come into contact with fecal matter from someone with hepatitis A. This might happen during activities like ass play and rimming, or by touching an infected person’s butt during sex and then not washing your hands before eating or drinking.

 The virus can also be transmitted in water (e.g., by eating shellfish from contaminated water sources) or orally (e.g., by sharing eating utensils, sharing a joint, or by kissing an infected person).

 What are the symptoms?

 People with hepatitis A might get mild flu-like symptoms, nausea and vomiting, abdominal pain, joint and muscle pain, and jaundice (yellowing of the skin, eyes or urine).
 Symptoms may take between two and seven weeks to show up but the infection usually clears the body within a month.
 Rarely, people can be sick for several months.

 A blood test is used to diagnose hepatitis A. Once you have had hepatitis A, you’ll have antibodies in your blood and will probably become immune to it.
 That means once you’ve had it, you probably won’t get it again.
 For more testing information, you can find free and low-cost testing for both STDs and HIV at gettested.cdc.gov.

 Hepatitis A can be treated within two weeks of getting it—but most people don’t find out they have hepatitis A until it’s too late for treatment.
 Then, all you can do is get plenty of rest and drink lots of fluids.
 In some severe cases, people with hepatitis A need to go to the hospital.